BalazsNyiro/sentence-seeker/README.md

    - (be:all) > ..ible
    - move.. > (from OR to) > ..where

-# Interesting request collection - for a separated youtube video #
+# Personal examples - request collection #
 - (sack OR bag) > of
+- (take OR took) off
 - questionwords:all AND count:all
 - look.. back
 - have:all yet
 - touch hair head
+- fell argument

 # Branches #
  - master: tested/offered for end users